Swiss-Digital-Assets-Institute/did-method/hedera-did-method-specification.md

   - `topicID`: The HCS Topic ID specified in the `did-topic-id` parameter of the DID being created.
   - `message`: The HCS message payload, which **must** be the valid JSON object described in the introduction to Section 3, specifically structured for a `create` operation:
-      * The `version` field **must** be `"2.0"`.
+      - The `version` field **must** be `"2.0"`.
-      * The `did` field **must** be present and match the `id` field within the `didDocument`.
+      - The `did` field **must** be present and match the `id` field within the `didDocument`.
-      * The `operation` field **must** be `"create"`.
+      - The `operation` field **must** be `"create"`.
-      * A `didDocument` field **must** be present, containing the complete initial state of the DID Document.
+      - A `didDocument` field **must** be present, containing the complete initial state of the DID Document.
 This document **must** include at least the `id` (matching the `did` field) and the initial `controller` property designating who controls this DID.
-      * A `proof` field **must** be present.
+      - A `proof` field **must** be present.
 This proof **must** cryptographically verify the integrity of the message contents and provide authorization.
 The proof **must** be generated using the private key corresponding to the public key specified in the `proof.verificationMethod` field.
 This verification method **must** be associated with the `controller` designated within the `didDocument` payload of this *same message*.
 This proof demonstrates the controller invoking their capability (e.g., indicated by `proofPurpose: "capabilityInvocation"`) to authorize the creation of the DID.

 ### 3.1.2.
 Read (Resolve)

-Resolving a `did:hedera` DID under v2.0 rules involves querying the HCS topic history associated with the DID's `did-topic-id` (typically via a mirror node) and reconstructing the DID document's state by processing authorized messages in consensus order.
+Resolving a `did:hedera` DID under v2.0 rules involves querying the HCS topic history associated with the DID's `did-topic-id` and reconstructing the DID document's state by processing authorized messages in consensus order.
+The process **must** follow these steps:

-The resolution process is influenced by whether the DID utilizes a **Dedicated Topic Model** or a **Shared Topic Model** (as defined in Section 2.2).

-  - In a **Dedicated Topic Model**, where the HCS topic is exclusive to a single DID, a resolver can operate with the assumption that all messages on the topic are relevant.
-  - In a **Shared Topic Model**, where the topic contains messages for multiple DIDs, the resolver **must** perform an essential pre-filtering step.
-It **must** inspect the top-level `did` property of each HCS message first.
-If the value does not match the DID being resolved, the message can be immediately discarded, which significantly improves efficiency by avoiding unnecessary parsing and cryptographic validation of irrelevant messages.

-The following steps outline the complete canonical resolution process, which is applicable to both models:
+1.  **Parse DID URL Parameters:** Extract any optional version resolution parameters (`versionId` or `versionTime`) from the DID URL if present.

-1.  **Fetch History:** Retrieve all messages from the specified HCS `topicID` via a Hedera mirror node.
+2.  **Fetch History:** Retrieve all messages from the specified HCS `topicID` via a Hedera mirror node.
-2.  **Order Messages:** Sort the retrieved messages strictly according to their consensus timestamp and sequence number (lower sequence number first for messages within the same second).
+3.  **Order Messages:** Sort the retrieved messages strictly according to their consensus timestamp and sequence number (lower sequence number first for messages within the same second).
+4.  **Determine Resolution Point:** Based on the version parameters:
+      - If `versionId` is specified, identify the message with that sequence number as the resolution endpoint.
+      - If `versionTime` is specified, identify the last message with a consensus timestamp less than or equal to the specified time as the resolution endpoint.
+      - If neither parameter is present, the resolution endpoint is the last message in the topic.
+      - If both parameters are specified, `versionId` **must** take precedence.
-3.  **Process Sequentially:** Iterate through the ordered messages, maintaining the current known state of the DID document (initially null) and the current authorized controller(s) (initially null).
+5.  **Process Sequentially:** Iterate through the ordered messages up to the determined resolution point, maintaining the current known state of the DID document (initially null) and the current authorized controller(s) (initially null).
 For each message:
     a.  **Check Version:** Verify if the message payload is a JSON object with a `version` field equal to `"2.0"`.
-If not, or if the message is malformed, ignore this message and proceed to the next. *[Note: Resolvers supporting multiple versions would apply version-specific logic here.]*
+If not, or if the message is malformed, ignore it.
     b.  **Filter by DID:** If the message has a top-level `did` property, verify that it matches the DID being resolved.
 If it does not, ignore this message.
     c.  **Validate Proof:**
     i.
 If the `operation` is `create`, the `proof` **must** be validated against a verification method associated with the `controller` specified *within the `didDocument` payload of this create message itself*. ii.
-If the `operation` is `update` or `deactivate`, the `proof` **must** be validated against a verification method associated with the *current known controller(s)* established by prior valid messages in the sequence (i.e., the controller(s) authorized *before* this operation takes effect). iii.
-If the `proof` field is missing, malformed, invalid according to its cryptosuite, or if it fails to demonstrate that an authorized controller is invoking the necessary capability (e.g., the `proof.verificationMethod` is not associated with the authorized controller(s) for `capabilityInvocation` at this point in the history), the message **must** be considered invalid and ignored.
+If the `operation` is `update` or `deactivate`, the `proof` **must** be validated against a verification method associated with the *current known controller(s)* established by prior valid messages in the sequence. iii.
+If the `proof` field is missing, malformed, or fails validation, the message **must** be considered invalid and ignored.
     d.  **Apply Operation (if proof is valid):**
-    i.  **`create`:** If the current state is null (i.e., this is the first valid message encountered), parse the `didDocument` from the payload.
-This becomes the initial valid state of the DID Document.
+    i.  **`create`:** If the current state is null, parse the `didDocument` from the payload.
+This becomes the initial valid state.
 Record the `controller`(s) defined within this document.
-If a state already exists (meaning a prior valid `create` was processed), this subsequent `create` message **should** be ignored or treated as an error according to resolver policy. ii. **`update`:** Replace the entire current known state of the DID document with the `didDocument` provided in the message payload.
+If a state already exists, this subsequent `create` message **should** be ignored. ii. **`update`:** Replace the entire current known state of the DID document with the `didDocument` provided in the message payload.
 Update the record of the current `controller`(s) based on the `controller` property in this new document state. iii. **`deactivate`:** Mark the DID as deactivated.
-Store any relevant metadata from the message (like the proof details or timestamp) associated with the deactivation event.
-Once deactivated, subsequent `update` operations for this DID **must** be ignored.
+Subsequent `update` operations **must** be ignored.
+    e.  **Check Resolution Endpoint:** If the current message reaches the resolution endpoint, stop processing.
-4.  **Return Result:** After processing all messages:
+6.  **Return Result:** After processing messages:
     a.
-If the DID was marked as deactivated by the latest valid operation, the resolver **must** return a DID resolution result indicating the deactivated status, potentially including metadata about the deactivation event.
-The resolved DID document representation **should** be null or empty.
+If the DID was marked as deactivated, the resolver **must** return a result indicating the deactivated status.
     b.
-Otherwise, return the final reconstructed state of the DID document according to the requested representation (e.g., `application/did+ld+json`).
+Otherwise, return the final reconstructed state of the DID document.
     c.
-If no valid `create` message was found for the specified DID, the DID cannot be resolved, and the resolver **must** return an error (e.g., `notFound`).
+If no valid `create` message was found within the resolution scope, the resolver **must** return an error (e.g., `notFound`).
+    d.
+Include version metadata in the resolution result (the actual sequence number and timestamp of the resolved state).

 ### 3.1.3.
 Update